-I’ve compiled this list of resources to help you create imagery that will engage people, and because I understand not everyone is a designer, they’re listed in order of difficulty of use.
+Your website and social media are the face of your business.
+We’ve compiled this list of resources to help you create imagery that will engage people.
+Because I understand not everyone is a designer, they’re listed in order of difficulty of use.

-5 Ways To Create Shareable Social Media Images For Your Lawn Care Business
+5 Ways To Create Shareable Images To Market Your Lawn Care Business